Is the account of the “The Woman at the Well” really about racism?

 I have read this section of scripture many times and I have generally focused on the words of Jesus introducing salvation to a Samaritan woman at a well.
-It is a beautiful story, but my previous casual reading of this text made me miss so much that is buried in these ancient words.
+It is a beautiful story, but my previous casual reading of this text made me miss what is buried in these ancient words.
 But that changed recently when I was given the opportunity to teach this account to the youth group at my church.

 About a year ago, I came across a little paragraph in my Chronological Bible that discussed some of the cultural realities of the time and I remember being blown away by how Jesus was turning the prevalent sexism of his time on its head (you can read about it in How Jesus Empowered Women).
 But it was only recently, in preparing to teach the youth, that the racial aspect of this account jumped out at me.

-Historical Context: The Samaritans Were Racially Intermixed
+The Samaritans Were Racially Intermixed

 The genesis of the feud can be traced back to when the Israelis were taken captive by the Assyrians in approximately 722 BC.
 Their captors brought in colonists who intermarried with the few Israelis that had been left behind.
 This intermixed group of people would later be known as the Samaritans.

-Fast forward over a hundred years later, and a remnant of full blooded Jews had been allowed to return to their homeland by the Babylonians.
+Fast forward over a hundred years later, and a remnant of full-blooded Jews had been allowed to return to their homeland by the Babylonians.
 This group of full-blooded Jews and their descendants came to despise the Samaritans.
 They resented the fact that these Samaritans were now racially and religiously intermixed.
 (For a little more detailed history of this conflict read here.)

 Enter Jesus and the Samaritan woman 700 plus years later.
 Jesus was a rabbi, and rabbinical standards of that time dictated that any “good” Jew would go nowhere near a Samaritan.
 Why?
 Because Samaritans were considered “half-breeds.”
 When I asked my youth group class what that sounded like using modern terms, a very perceptive junior high student responded, “racism.”